aicell-lab/bioengine-worker/README.md

 SSH into Berzelius and start two [tmux](https://github.com/tmux/tmux/wiki) sessions.
 Launch a Ray head node server in the first session.
 Once the Ray server is up run [main.py](autoscaler/main.py) in the second session.

 ## Virtual Environment (Python)
-Ray and other [dependecies](requirements.txt) are required to run the autoscaler and Ray workers. [worker.sh](scripts/worker.sh) starts a virtual environment with a hardcoded path before connecting to the head node.
+Ray and other [dependencies](requirements.txt) are required to run the autoscaler and Ray workers. [worker.sh](scripts/worker.sh) starts a virtual environment with a hardcoded path before connecting to the head node.